parthiv-dev/decentralised-trading-platform/README.md

 [Pinata Cloud](https://pinata.cloud/) is a distributed storage platform used e.g. OpenSea to achieve secure, scalable storage with IPFS's decentralized infrastructure.

-IMPORTANT NOTE: Since we integrated metadata storage through IPFS there was no need to keep the initial Pokemon struct in the [PokemonCard.sol](contracts\PokemonCard.sol)!
-For simplicity and clarity the Pokemon struct and associated functions where removed.
-For reference this was the original Pokemon struct:
+IMPORTANT NOTE: Since we integrated metadata storage through IPFS there was theoretically no need to keep the initial Pokemon struct in the [PokemonCard.sol](contracts\PokemonCard.sol) contract!
+For simplicity and clarity the Pokemon struct and associated functions where kept to enable proper functioning of the trading platform without IPFS integration.
+For reference this is the Pokemon struct:

 ```
     struct Pokemon {